sebastianseno/bluetooth-chat/Readme.md

 - Material
 - Accompanist

-## How to install

-- unzip the file
-- open Android studio
-- import zipped file to Android studio
-- run the project from android studio
-- highly recommended using Android S or higher

 ## How to Use Apps

 - Open Application.
 - Click scan now button to scan nearby devices.
 - Click connect now button to pair with another device.